Funder OR Policies

 Answer

-A key task for the Office for Open Research is responding to the UK policy environment around open research.
-As of 2024 funder policies remain focused around Open Access Publications and Research Data Management.
+A key task for The Office for Open Research is responding to the UK policy environment around Open Research.
+As of 2025 most UK funder policies are focused towards Open Access Publications and Research Data Management.

 As we know from the example of the REF open access policy, external policy drivers can have a huge effect accelerating institutional change.
 An imperative for universities to facilitate green open access was created, speeding the development of institutional repositories in the UK.

-Funder policy for open research is mostly still in its infancy.
-The Horizon Europe programme demonstrates how a fully featured funder open research policy could look.
+Funder policy for Open Research is mostly still in its infancy.
+The Horizon Europe programme demonstrates how a fully featured funder Open Research policy could be implimented.
 Horizon specifies five mandatory open science practices for its projects, considered to be generally applicable.
-These include widely the adopted open access publication and open data sharing, with additional consideration given to research instruments and workflows.
+These include mandates for open access publication and open data sharing, with additional consideration given to research instruments and workflows.

 Alternative approaches

-A different approach is taken by the Wellcome Trust, who have directly funding open research projects.
+A different approach is taken by the Wellcome Trust, who have directly funded Open Research projects.
 This scheme set a benchmark for openness, with proposals being openly shared alongside reviewer comments, although it has now been discontinued.

 • Answered By Fred Breese